petermr/pygetpapers/docs/chat-log-streamlit-ui-development.md

 **Exploration Results:**
 - Found pygetpapers is a command-line tool for downloading research papers from various repositories
-- Supports multiple APIs: EuropePMC, Crossref, arXiv, BioRxiv, MedRxiv, Rxivist
+- Supports multiple APIs: EuropePMC, Crossref, arXiv, BioRxiv, MedRxiv
 - Has modular repository support with CLI arguments for queries, output formats, limits, etc.
 - Main functionality in `pygetpapers/pygetpapers.py` with repository-specific modules